How to rank a new affiliate site easily and fast in Google is a thing of the past.

 And I’m not talking about basic stuff like Twitter, or Facebook…

 Those promotion channels are decent, but they won’t move the needle the way you want it.

 I’m talking about heavy promotion, i.e., building links to your site and content.

-Now, link building, It’s a vast field and there are a tonne of techniques you can try.
+Now, link building, It’s a vast field and there is a tonne of techniques you can try.

-Guest posting is when you write an article for another webmaster, and they post it on their site, with the article hosing a link, or several links to your site.
-This method really can help ranking a new affiliate site for you.
+Guest posting is when you write an article for another webmaster, and they post it on their site, with the article hosting a link, or several links to your site.
+This method really can help rank a new affiliate site for you.

 You both win.